 When you visit the doctor, you should be prepared to describe your pain, when it occurs, and in which parts of the body.
 You should tell your doctor about your activities and any past injuries in the areas where you are feeling pain.

 There is no cure for osteoarthritis, but if the disease is diagnosed early, you may be able to slow its progression.

 Exercise can be one of the best treatments.
 You may want to consider a low-impact exercise, such as walking instead of running, in order to reduce the resulting wear and tear on your joints.
 Studies have shown that regular yoga practice can decrease pain and improve joint flexibility for people with osteoarthritis.

 - Medications, starting with over-the-counter, non-steroidal anti-inflammatory drugs (NSAIDs), and maybe including corticosteroids, which are powerful anti-inflammatories, or hyaluronic acid, which acts as a shock absorber

 - Ice packs and/or heating pads

-- For particularly severe cases, supportive devices, such as splint to provide support and reduce pain and swelling; or a brace, cane or shoe orthotics
+- For particularly severe cases, supportive devices, such as splints (to provide support and reduce pain and swelling), braces, canes, or shoe orthotics, may be recommended.

 How can surgery help osteoarthritis?